FabianWassermann/FabianWassermann/README.md

 **Some information about myself:**

 - 💻 I'm currently working on a trading bot for Cryptocurrencies
+- 🖥 Working from home
-- 🌱 I’m currently learning Powershell
+- 🌱 I’m currently learning VueJs
 - 📫 How to reach me: fabian.wassermann04@gmail.com

 ## Support Me